 Here are the regional trails located in Douglas County.
 Select a trail below to get specific information on each trail and to download a map of the trail.

 Bluffs Regional Park Trail in Lone Tree offers a 2.7-mile loop with outstanding views of the Front Range.
 Users can easily connect to Highlands Ranch, Lone Tree and Parker using the East West Regional Trail.

 Castlewood Canyon State Park Trail System

-Castlewood Canyon State Park, located near Franktown, protects a unique part of Colorado’s history, the Castlewood Canyon Dam.
+Castlewood Canyon State Park, located near Franktown, protects a unique part of Colorado’s history, the former Castlewood Canyon Dam.
 Visitors can select a short or long trail for a total of 12 miles.

 Chatfield State Park Trail System